codarrenvelvindron/codarren.github.io/_drafts/Coding_the_publisher_bot.md

 ```
 #User modifiable
 github_blog_reponame=codarrenvelvindron.github.io #your blog repo name = locally cloned
-start_date='2020-12-31' #this is the date you started blogging
+start_date='2020-12-31' #this is the date you started blogging, it serves as a Day counter
 ```

 - Clone remote repository (your jekyll blog) in the same folder (/tmp/) as the script